lowdefy/lowdefy-docs/docs/concepts/operators.md

 - `_state`: Get a value from the page state.
 - `_user`: Get a attribute from the current user.
 - `_date`: Create a _Date_.
-- `_mql_test`: Execute a MongoDb Query Language query test against the current page state.
+- `_mql_test`: Execute a MongoDB Query Language query test against the current page state.
-- `_mql_aggregate`: Execute a MongoDb Aggregation on a JSON Array.
+- `_mql_aggregate`: Execute a MongoDB Aggregation on a JSON Array.
-- `_mql_expr`: Calculate a MongoDb Query Language expression, using the page state.
+- `_mql_expr`: Calculate a MongoDB Query Language expression, using the page state.
 - `_nunjucks`: Render a Nunjucks template.
 - `_secret`: Retrieve a secret from the secret store (Only in connections).
 - `_ref`: Reference another file in the project repository.